rjspencer/docs/api_v1.md

 An account ID for an account to follow / join the Fan Club of during signup, this will then send a Fan Club welcome email instead of the generic StageBloc signup email

 `name`

 `username`
+The username for this user, it must be unique across all of StageBloc and only accepts letters, numbers, and underscores.

 `gender`
 Accepts "male" or "female"